-- 3.1 The Technology Committee will hold meetings as appropriate but not less than 10 times a year.
+3.1 The Technology Committee will hold meetings as appropriate but not less than 10 times a year.
 At the meeting of the Technology Committee, not less than half of the total number of directors must be present in order to constitute a quorum.
-In this regard, the attendance of the aforementioned Technology Committee members shall include the attendance of the meeting in person and the attendance of the meeting via electronic means. - 3.2 Technology Committee members are required to attend at least 75% of the meetings throughout the year.
+In this regard, the attendance of the aforementioned Technology Committee members shall include the attendance of the meeting in person and the attendance of the meeting via electronic means.

+- 3.2 Technology Committee members are required to attend at least 75% of the meetings throughout the year.
 This includes attending the meeting in person and/or meeting via electronic means.
-The Chairman of the Technology Committee may allow other persons to attend the meeting or give opinions at the Technology Committee meeting. - 3.3 Voting may be recorded in writing or in digital format.

-- 3.4 The decision of the meeting shall be made by a majority vote of the number of directors attending the meeting.
-Each director will have one vote. - 3.5 Technology Committee members who have vested interests in any matter must abstain from voting on that matter. - 3.6 The Secretary of the Technology Committee will be responsible for recording the minutes of the meeting and keeping the meeting documents.
+The Chairman of the Technology Committee may allow other persons to attend the meeting or give opinions at the Technology Committee meeting. - 3.3 Voting may be recorded in writing or in digital format. - 3.4 The decision of the meeting shall be made by a majority vote of the number of directors attending the meeting.
+Each director will have one vote. - In this regard, the chairman of the meeting will abstain from voting on each agenda, except in the case of equal votes in any agenda In such case, a chairman of the meeting then exercises the right to vote as a decisive vote.
+In this regard, technology committee members who have interests in any matter must abstain from voting on that matter. - 3.5 The Secretary of the Technology Committee will be responsible for recording the minutes of the meeting and keeping the meeting documents.